 - the ability to undertake research in the National Library’s collections

-The proposal must be achievable within the timeframe of the residency and suit performance at the National Folk Festival.
+- the proposal is achievable within the timeframe of the residency and will suit performance at the National Folk Festival

 Both Australian and overseas applicants are eligible to apply but the successful applicant must be available to fulfil the following requirements of the Folk Fellowship: